 Our parents and grandparents were expelled or ran from country to country - escaping persecutions, Crusades, Inquisitions, Pogroms, massacres - they were eventually led to this place where we presently live.
-And as they traveled and wandered, they always knew that they were being led by God's hand.
-They always knew that God was with them and that every step they took - in pain or in joy - was changing the very ground they were treading upon.
+And as they traveled and wandered, they always knew that they were being led by G-d's hand.
+They always knew that G-d was with them and that every step they took - in pain or in joy - was changing the very ground they were treading upon.

-we wander through our lives - physically, spiritually, As psychologically, emotionally - we must remember this.
-God is leading our footsteps.
+As we wander through our lives - physically, spiritually, psychologically, emotionally - we must remember this.
+G-d is leading our footsteps.
 Wherever we may find ourselves - whether by design or accident, whether we wish to be there or not - our very presence refines the environment we are in.